SeshadriRC/Docker-Zero-to-Hero/commands.md

 # preview what will get deleted
 docker image ls -f dangling=true

-# it will remove only untagged images
+# it will remove only unused image, which means no container is using this image
 docker image prune -a

 # it will remove all the images